Daniel Caverzaschi: Wheelchair tennis

 In 2011, Caverzaschi competed in the Alpi Del Mare, South African Open, World Team Cup — Junior Event, Open Memorial Santi Silvas, Lleida Open, Wroclaw Cup, La Rioja International Open, Memorial Oliver Puras — Caja de Burgos, Ath Open, Trofeo Della Mole, International Open Villa de Getafe, Izmir Open, Bulgarian Open, and Esporta Cardiff.
 He beat Shelby Baron 6–2, 6–2 before partnering with Roberto Chamizo to beat the United States; Ryan Nelson and Baron 6–0, 6–3 in the juniors competition of the South African hosted 2011 International Tennis Federation (ITF) Wheelchair Tennis World Team Cup.
 His first-place finish at the Rioja International Open was the first of his career.
 At the 2011 Trofeo Della Mole, he defeated Francesc Tur f 3–6, 6–3 and 10–4.

 In 2011, Caverzaschi obtained a five-year sponsorship deal with Vodafone as part of the phone company's attempt to sponsor developing athletes to enable them become elites in their sports.

 In 2012, Caverzaschi participated in the North West Challenge, Biel-Bienne Indoors, Open International Tennis Handisport, Northern Counties Wheelchair Tournament, Minas Open, Argentina Open, Open International Fundacion Emilio Sanchez Vicario Barcelona, Open International Fundacion Emilio Sanchez Vicario Madrid, Open Internacional Ciudad de A Coruña, International Open Villa de Pinto, Lleida Open, La Rioja International Open, Belgian Open, and Ath Open.
 He won the Valencia Open 500 in 2012.
 In Argentina, he reached the semifinals but was eliminated.
 His final event of the year was the 2012 Summer Paralympics in London, where he went out in the round of 32 for the singles and the round of 16 for the doubles.

 In October 2013, he was the number one-ranked wheelchair tennis player in Spain, and twentieth in the world.
 In October 2013, he competed in the Master Nacional de Tenis en Silla de Ruedas Valencia Open 500.

-During the 2020 Tokyo Paralympics, he became the first Spanish paralympic tennis player to reach the quarterfinals ever.
+During the 2020 Tokyo Paralympics, he became the first Spanish paralympic tennis player to reach the quarterfinals.
+At the 2024 Summer Paralympics, he reached the doubles semifinals for the first time for the Spanish tennis paralympic team along with fellow partner Martín de la Puente.
+They won Spain's ever first medal in wheelchair tennis after obtaining a bronze medal in the men's doubles event.